How to Identify a CGC 9.8 Candidate When Grading Comic Books

 Generally speaking, if you want to become good at spotting 9.8 comic books, then we recommend becoming experienced in grading.
 You're not going to become a seasoned grader right away and it's going to take some trial and error.
 If you can, start small and do your best based on the research you do online (try to consult multiple sources or ask on forums if you need help).
 Over time, you'll get better at grading and while it's impossible to be 100%, you'll find that you'll be batting at a much better percentage once you've gotten into a good habit.

-Note that any advice we provide (on our website or personalized) is just our opinion.
+Note that any opinions we provide (on our website or personalized) is for entertainment purposes only.
+Don't use our website when grading your comics or making any kind of financial decision.
 You should always be very thorough when researching comic books.
 Consult multiple sources if you need advice (we definitely shouldn't be your only source of information).
 If you find yourself stuck, then ask at places like the CGC forum as there are plenty of helpful collectors that can point you in the right direction.
-We can try to help and offer some tips but note that we can't grade your comics for you.
+We can try to help and offer some opinions (for entertainment purposes only) but note that we can't grade your comics for you.
 Grading using a picture can be very unreliable and it's easy to miss something.